SoftwareHeritage/snippets/vsellier/swh-c4-model/docs/provenance-v0.3/provenance.md

 ### Red button

-*The procedure to stop the service in case of a red alarm (attack/ddos/wrong behavior)*
+As the service is only exposed through the webapp, we can simply deactivate the provenance configuration in the webapp deployment.

 ### Reaction to alerts

-*The procedures related to the monitoring alerts*
+TBD